 Having a lengthy and sincere belief in something simply does not make it true.

-When the enemy shall come in like a flood, the Ruach (presence, power, and provision) of Yahuah shall lift up the good standard against him.
-Isaiah 59:19
+When the enemy shall come in like a flood, the Ruach of Yahuah shall lift up the good standard against him.
+Isaiah 59:19 by D.M.
+Canright

 Kerrie French - www.TheCreatorsCalendar.com